biovault/SCHNELpy/docs/source/api.rst

 API
 ====================

-In this section, the API of schnel package is provided.
+In this section, the API of the SCHNEL package is described.

 SCHNEL
 ========